go-to-k/cls3/README.md

 - -e, --endpointUrl: optional
   - Custom endpoint URL to access **S3-compatible storage** or a specific S3 endpoint.
   - You can use cls3 with S3-compatible storage such as **MinIO, Cloudflare R2, or Google Cloud Storage** by specifying the custom endpoint URL.
+  - This option can also be set using the `CLS3_ENDPOINT_URL` environment variable.
+    - Example: `export CLS3_ENDPOINT_URL=https://account.r2.cloudflarestorage.com`
+    - The command-line option takes precedence over the environment variable.
 - -f, --force: optional
   - ForceMode (Delete the bucket together)
     - If you specify this option with -t (--tableBucketsMode), it will delete not only the namespaces and the tables but also the table bucket itself.